teja624/docker-atom-tutorial/README.md

 Docker is the world’s leading software container platform.
 Download a container with your favourite software preinstalled and start coding in seconds.

 ### Why Atom and Docker?
-There's a package in Docker for pretty much everything, including an in-window terminal.
+There's a package in Atom for pretty much everything, including an in-window terminal.
 This is beyond useful when creating Docker containers.

 ## Show me.
 Sure.
 I'll need something from you first though...
 Go to these two links and download + install both Docker and Atom: